 For Vertical Applications, Try Gel Stains

 Prepare the wood by cleaning and lightly sanding it to remove the gloss of old varnishes or other topcoats.
-When applying a gel stain, apply it in thin layers.
-If you are seeking a dark finish, apply multiple thin layers to get towards the look you wish.
-A single thick layer will not result in a consistent finish and it will be gummy to work with.
+Apply a gel stain in thin layers.
+If you want a dark finish, coat with multiple thin layers to get toward the desired look.
+A single thick layer will not result in a consistent finish and will be gummy to work with.

-If you’re looking to achieve an aged look to your wood, then a gel stain will work well precisely because it will collect in the crevices and will mimic the look of dirt collected over time.
-Gel stains can be used for small craft projects to achieve an aged patina as well.
+If you’re looking to achieve an aged look to your wood, though, a gel stain will work well precisely because it will collect in the crevices and will mimic the look of dirt collected over time.
+Gel stains are great for small craft projects to achieve an aged patina as well.
 They can be used on metal or plaster pieces with a light application on the flat surfaces and more product applied to the corners and crevices.
 This will also serve to highlight the details of a low-relief pattern.